OndrejValla/TALENTED-PEOPLE/README.md

 | Feature |
 |---------|
-For Admin's access only, in categories.html there is delete button at the bottom of each category card.
+For Admin's access only, in categories.html there is a delete button at the bottom of each category card.

 | Action |
 |--------|
-By clicking Delete button at the bottom of the category card, admin is redirected to the delete modal, where Admin can select Yes, to delete category or No to return back to categories.html.
+By clicking the Delete button at the bottom of the category card, the admin is redirected to the delete modal, where Admin can select Yes, to delete category or No to return back to categories.html.

 | Expected Result |
 |-----------------|
-Once the Yes button in the Delete Modal is clicked, category is permanently deleted from the MongoDB database.
+Once the Yes button in the Delete Modal is clicked, the selected category is permanently deleted from the MongoDB database.

 | Actual Result |
 |---------------|